cschasestevens/Stevens.MSAnalyze/README.md

-# Stevens.scRNASeq v1.2
+# Stevens.MSAnalyze v1.0

-Streamlined Processing and Analysis of Single-cell RNA-Sequencing Datasets
+Processing and Analysis of Metabolomics Datasets

 ## Description

-Utilizes Seurat in tandem with various R packages to perform processing and analysis of single-cell RNA-Sequencing (scRNA-Seq) datasets.
-The methods included in this package provide a seamless workflow for commonly used Seurat functions, statistical methods, and visualization of scRNA-Seq data.
-Most analyses can be run in parallel using intuitive functions to expedite time-consuming steps such as dataset integration and differential expression analysis.
-The package is compatible with Windows, Linux, or WSL2.
-However, analyses conducted in Windows default to sequential processing due to inherent stability issues of parallel processing in Windows.
+Utilizes various R packages to perform processing and analysis of metabolomics and lipidomics datasets.
+The methods included in this package provide a seamless workflow for standard data processing, statistical methods, and visualization of metabolomics data.
+Most analyses can be run in parallel to expedite time-consuming analyses.
+The package is compatible with all operating systems.
+However, parallel processing is only available on Mac and Linux OS.

-* Important: Seurat objects created in Seurat v5 may not integrate counts data properly.
-A forthcoming update will address this issue while retaining backwards compatibility with Seurat v4 objects.

 ## Getting Started